zheksoon/dioma/README.md

 Container scope creates a single instance of the class per container.
 It's the same as the singleton, but relative to the custom container.

-The usage is the same as for the singleton scope, but you need to create a container first, and use `container.inject` instead of `inject`:
+The usage is the same as for the singleton scope, but you need to create a container first and use `container.inject` instead of `inject`:

 ```typescript
 import { Container, Scopes } from "dioma";